-- In case of failure by CAG, the BoD shall appoint the 1st auditor within next 30 days. - In case of BoD fails to do so, then it shall inform the members of the company.
+- Comptroller and Auditor-General of India (CAG) shall appoint the 1st auditor within 60 days from the date of registration of the company. - In case of failure by CAG, the BoD shall appoint the 1st auditor within next 30 days. - O In case of BoD fails to do so, then it shall inform the members of the company.
 The members then at an EGM shall appoint an auditor within 60 days of the information by the BoD to the members. - In any of the cases as discussed above, the 1st auditors shall hold the office only till the conclusion of the 1st AGM only. - Though filing of the Form ADT-1 (notice by the company for appointment of auditor) with Registrar of Companies (ROC) is optional for the appointment of 1st auditor, yet it is advisable to file the Form ADT-1.